Benjaminpjacobs/recoverable/README.md

     def baz; end
   end
 ```
-However, in the next example, the same configuration would call the `handle_error` method from the `ChildClass` instance
+However, in the next example, the same configuration would call the `handle_error` method from the `ChildClass` instance.

 ```ruby
 class ParentClass